eslerm/ansible-briefly/slides.md

 ### Reasons to use Ansible

-- Automation.
+- For server build automation.

 - Administration becomes programmatic.
-  - Management is reproducible.
+  - Build is reproducible.
-  - Removes most human error.
-  - Code is readily shareable and auditiable.
+  - Build process is readily shareable and auditiable.

 - Only requires SSH and Python on remote machine.

 --